KinMo: Kinematic-aware Human Motion Understanding and Generation

+Large Language Models (LLMs) have empowered various understanding and generation with fine-grained control~\cite{tang2024vidcomposition,tang2024empowering, liang2024languageguidedjointaudiovisualediting}.
+LGTM \cite{lgtm} and FG-MDM~\cite{fgmdm} use LLMs to generate additional texts to describe local motions to assist the generation process.
+Although these methods partially focus on fine-grained local motion control, they cannot address the core ambiguity problem between the two modalities.
+To address this problem, we take a step further in reformulating a linguistically describable motion representation from global actions to groups and interactions.

-\textbf{Motion Control and Editing.} Motion Editing allows users to modify or refine the motion generation.
-Initial work, such as PoseFix~\cite{delmas2024posefixcorrecting3dhuman}, automates the generation of frame-level 3D pose and text modifiers for supervised editing.
-Some other diffusion-based models~\cite{tevet2022humanmotiondiffusionmodelmdm, zhang2022motiondiffuse} can perform zero-shot spatiotemporal editing by infilling specific joints or frames, but they may create unnatural discontinuities.
-TLControl~\cite{tlcontrol} and OmniControl~\cite{omnicontrol} can control arbitrary joints at any time by combining spatial and temporal control together but lack editability over various local joints to represent complex motions.
-CoMo~\cite{huang2024como} prompts a large language model (LLM) to edit the original motion directly.
-However, none of these methods adopt a fine-grained approach that allows independent editing of body part movements while ensuring overall motion compatibility.
+\textbf{Trajectory Control and Editing.} Diffusion-based models~\cite{tevet2022humanmotiondiffusionmodelmdm, zhang2022motiondiffuse, athanasiou2024motionfix} can perform zero-shot editing by infilling specific joints.
+TLControl~\cite{tlcontrol}, OmniControl~\cite{omnicontrol}, and CoMo~\cite{huang2024como} can control arbitrary joints at any time by combining spatial and temporal control together.
+However, none of these methods adopt a fine-grained approach that allows local editing while ensuring overall motion compatibility.